Salah Shehade: Reaction

 The attack received widespread condemnation from other Middle Eastern nations, Western Europe, and the United States.
 Ariel Sharon initially praised it as "one of our greatest successes", but later told Yediot Ahronot that "[H]ad I known the outcome, I would have postponed the assassination."
 Hady Amr wrote: "150 million children and youth in the Arab World now have televisions, and they will never, never forget what the Israeli people, the Israeli military and Israeli democracy have done to Palestinian children."

-Fatalities

-Fatalities of the attack are as follows:

 Legal responses

 Human rights organizations around the world, including in Israel, severely criticized the attack, proclaiming that the intentional dropping of a one-ton bomb in the middle of the night on a dense civilian neighborhood is tantamount to a war crime.
 The Gush Shalom movement also threatened to turn the pilot over to the International Court of Justice in The Hague.
-Israeli Air Force Chief Dan Halutz, who was abroad during the bombing itself but was still accountable as IAF commander, gave an interview to Haaretz, published on 21 August 2002.
+Israeli Air Force chief Dan Halutz, who was abroad during the bombing itself but was still accountable as IAF commander, gave an interview to Haaretz, published on 21 August 2002.
 To his pilots he said: